arguiot/StudIO/Help Data/Instructions.md

 Now, just navigate into the project, try some things (it shouldn’t be too hard to understand)

-## Plugins
+## Behaviour

-StudIO can be customized with the help of plugins.
-To respect the App Store review guidelines ([4.7](https://developer.apple.com/app-store/review/guidelines/#third-party-software)), all external code is executed inside a `WKWebView` with some restriction to protect user’s privacy and for some security reasons.
+StudIO can be customized with the help of repository created by the user.
+To respect the App Store review guidelines ([4.7](https://developer.apple.com/app-store/review/guidelines/#third-party-software)), all code is executed inside a `WKWebView` with some restriction to protect user’s privacy and for some security reasons.

+To create a new behaviour, first go back to the main screen and tap on the button to create a new project.

+> Try to clone this prepared repository: https://github.com/studio-code/Ubuntu-Theme

+Once, the repository is cloned, you can check the code, or stay on the home screen and follow the instructions:

-To add a plugin, first go back to the main screen and tap on the button with a square and a plus sign in it.
-Then it will show you a window, with the list of active plugins (will be empty if no plugins are installed), tap the + button on the right corner, and then type the git url of your plugin.
+Tap the button with a plus sign inside a square: it will show you a window, with the list of active behaviours (will be empty if no plugins are installed), tap the + button on the right corner, and then select the « Ubuntu Theme » repository.

-> Here is a sample plugin: https://github.com/studio-code/Ubuntu-Theme

-Now, just tap on the black check button on the right of the text field, and wait until the plugin is downloaded.
-You should see an image and the plugin description appear as soon as this step is complete.
-Now, press the « Done » button on the top right corner, and the plugin should be installed.
+Now, just tap on the black check button on the right to preview and analyse the code in the repository.
+You should see an image and the behaviour description that will appear as soon as this step is complete.
+Now, press the « Done » button on the top right corner, and the behaviour should be installed.

-> As the sample plugin is a theme, head back to the main screen, open the settings window and choose « Ubuntu Theme ».
-Now, when you will open a file in the editor screen, the feeling and the color theme should be different.
+> As the sample behaviour is a theme, head back to the main screen, open the settings window and choose « Ubuntu Theme ».
+Now, when you will open a file in the editor screen, the feeling and the colour theme should be different.